chasingbob/deep-learning-resources/README.md

 [What is the next likely breakthrough in Deep Learning](https://www.quora.com/What-is-the-next-likely-breakthrough-in-Deep-Learning-1)

+Looking at [The major advancements in Deep Learning in 2016](https://tryolabs.com/blog/2016/12/06/major-advancements-deep-learning-2016/) gives us a peek into the future of deep learing.
+A big portion of the effort went into Generative Models, let us see if that is the case in 2017.

 ##Competitions
 Kaggle is the place to be for Data Scientists and Deep Learning experts at the moment - but you don't have to be an